5 September 2018

 If a training product is included with the implementation package, review it carefully to verify that it is in fact the training you expect.

-If the tuition is provided online, it's important to distinguish between interactive training (which includes multimedia elements) and simple PowerPoint or slideshow presentations that have been uploaded to a website.
-While interactive online training is effective, engaging and fun, PowerPoint presentations offer less value and can seem rather dull by contrast.
+Online training If the tuition is provided online, it's important to distinguish between interactive training (which includes multimedia elements) and simple PowerPoint or slideshow presentations that have been uploaded to a website.
+While interactive online training is effective, engaging and fun, PowerPoint presentations offer little value and can seem rather dull by contrast.
 Review samples or a demo to determine what sort of online training is being provided.
-Be wary if you find the words "number of slides" or "number of pages" in the description as this usually indicates the training is nothing more than a simple slideshow
+Be wary if you find the words "number of slides" or "number of pages" in the description as this usually indicates the training is nothing more than a simple, largely ineffective slideshow

 See below for more detailed information on training and tips on.